How much do you charge?

 First of: Ladies, please bring flats!
 We will be walking around the area and the last thing I want is for you to get blisters and not be able to fully enjoy your stay…

 In Provence, I have my own car so I can drive you around 🙂 I recommend you rent a car to enjoy the area though as there isn’t much public transport outside big cities.
-In Paris and other locations, we’ll take a taxi to transfer from one location to another.
+In Paris and other locations, we’ll take an Uber or taxi to transfer from one location to another.
 Transfer cost is not included in the photo session.

 Can we take pictures at night?